LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="InValidatePinSessionToken-get-">Invalidate PIN Session Token (GET)</h4>
  This API is used to invalidate pin session token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/invalidate-pin-session-token/)

 ```java